MrAnsonC/blackjack/README.md

 =========================================================================
 Future target:
 1. Make the "Split" function
 2. Accept special side-bet.
-21+3 and Match with dealer(MWD)
+Match with dealer(MWD)
 3. Make the GUI version
 4. Make it in java and C++